vakaruge/vakaruge.github.io/index.md

 \<add here\>

 ## What is this about?
 Vakaruge hosts various activities and games that can be participated by members of different fields in the IT community.
 At the end of the each activity, a winner will be chosen and given a sweet reward.
+Through it all, participants and interested parties will be encouraged to gather physically to socialize and network.
 The goal for doing all of this is for a bunch of reasons such as, but not limited to:
 - Promote socialising with fellow tech community
 - Inspire collaboration
 - Encourage touching grass (go out and meet people at least once a while)